Multi-Level Group Testing with Application to One-Shot Pooled COVID-19 Tests: Numerical Evaluations

-The success probability of Algorithm~\ref{alg:recovery} versus $\Noutputs$ is depicted in Fig.~\ref{fig:result_typical_matrix}, compared to the \ac{ml} lower/upper bound on the number of tests $\Noutputs$ from \ac{gt} theory, as described in~\cite{atia2012boolean}.
-We evaluate forms of the success probability measure: here an error is declared when there is at least a single defective subject who is not detected out of a set of $\Ninputs$ patients, as well as when there is at least one patient whose infection level is not correctly recovered.
+We first evaluate the success probability of Algorithm~\ref{alg:recovery} as a function of the number of pool-tests $\Noutputs$.
+In particular, we evaluate the algorithm using two forms of success probability: {\em finding defective items}, for which an error is declared when there is at least a single defective subject who is not detected out of a set of $\Ninputs$ patients; and {\em finding infection levels}, where an error implies that there is at least one patient whose infection level is not correctly recovered.
+The resulting error probabilities are depicted in Fig.~\ref{fig:result_typical_matrix}, and compared to the \ac{ml} lower/upper bound on the number of tests $\Noutputs$ computed via \eqref{eqn:MLlb}-\eqref{eqn:MLub}, respectively.
 From the plot, we see that the success probability of finding the defective items and the success probability of finding the infection levels coincide.
 That is, whenever the defective set was recovered successfully, the correct infection levels were also estimated successfully, indicating the validity of step 2 of Algorithm~\ref{alg:recovery}.
 We also see that when the number of tests is at the ML upper bound, the probability of success approaches one.